Get leveraged returns as payback for your electrical energy conservation efforts

 Here is an obvious statement, “Conserving electricity is a really good way to save energy.”
 And here is something you may not know, “Electricity and energy are not the same thing.”

-The process of making electricity using these methods is not very efficient.
+The process of making electricity using the above methods is not very efficient.
 On average only 33% of the BTU’s provided by the various energy sources are converted to electricity.
 The rest is lost to the atmosphere.
 This is a pretty bad conversion rate so why do we do this?
 The main reason is because we like electricity better.
 Coal, oil and natural gas are not as portable, versatile, useful or clean for everyday use as is electricity.
 Bottom line: electricity is more convenient to use!

 Unfortunately, electricity has a very short shelf life.
 In fact, as soon as it is generated, it is consumed and gone.
 To provide us power whenever we want it, generation must go on continuously night and day.
 Power companies must also try to predict the amount of electricity needed at any given time.
 If demand is too high, we get “brown-outs.”
 If demand is too low, then the excess electricity has been needlessly generated and wasted.
 Over time, the utility companies have become very good at predicting needs and adjusting their output to meet our fickle electrical demands.
-Large batteries can now absorb some of the excess power when demand suddenly drops, and most short-term brownouts are avoided by using auxiliary generation equipment (like fast-start gas turbine generators) to cover power shortages.
+Large industrial batteries can now absorb some of the excess power when demand suddenly drops, and most short-term brownouts are avoided by using auxiliary generation equipment (like fast-start gas turbine generators) to cover power shortages.

 In addition to electricity being very inefficient to generate, it is also inefficient to transport.
 Since a lot of generation plants are located hundreds of miles away*, the electricity must be transported to your home.
 This happens on enormous networks of high voltage wires suspended on towers that march over hills, valleys and rivers.
 During the trip an average of 8-12% of the electricity is lost depending on how far away from the plant you live.
 But that is not the end.
 Once the electricity enters the home, some estimates are that another 20% may unknowingly be lost inside the wiring systems of the home before it can actually be put to use.